NaturailyShopify/Naturaily-netlify/_posts/2017-08-29-9-startups-in-berlin-you-should-know-about-in-2017.md

 ---
-title: 9 startups in Berlin you should know about in 2017
+title: 9 Startups in Berlin You Should Know About in 2017
 description: >-
   Berlin is the second largest startup hub in Europe (right after London)!
 We took a closer look at German startups that are worth your attention.